derwinhauser/derwinhauser.github.io/notes.md

 **Projects**
 * Add blackjack program project to page
-* Show completed projects and in progress projects
+* list completed projects and in progress projects